How to Write an Abridged Script

 FADE IN: INT.
 A BUILDING This is action text.
 It describes what is happening in a scene.
 JOHN: Character names and dialogue both start with a space.
 JANE: (interrupting) Don't forget about parentheticals!
 JOHN: Right, those start with space too.
 Character names also end with colons.
 SMASH CUT TO: EXT.
 FOREST - NIGHT Scene changes end in a colon but don't start with a space.
 Notice also that there are no linebreaks in order to force word-wrapping.
 Word-wrapping is handled automatically, you can just make lines as long as you want.
 END

-Note: Submissions written in celtx format are also accepted.
+Note: Submissions written in .celtx format are also accepted, but still kind of annoying.
+Do not send PDFs.

 Here are some Generic Abridged Script Authorship Tips.
 These are guidelines, not rules (mostly), but over the years they've been found to be generally good to follow.

-- Remember that these are abridged.
-Don't give a scene-by-scene breakdown of a movie.
+- Don't give a scene-by-scene breakdown of a movie.
 Try to compress into fewer scenes.
 If two scenes occur in the same place but with another scene between them, work the middle scene's relevant information into a line of dialogue without leaving the location.

 - Don't bother changing the scene for minor changes.
 For example, if some character starts in his NEW YORK CITY APARTMENT and then goes to his NEW YORK CITY OFFICE, you can just have EXT.
 NEW YORK as the scene heading, then use action text to mention when he is in his apartment and when he is in his office.